LambdaLabsML/examples/stable-diffusion-finetuning/README.md

 # Fine Tuning Stable Diffusion

-TODO Intro blurb about stable diffusion

-Stable Diffusion is great at many things, but not great at everything, and getting results in a particular style or appearance often involves a lot of work "prompt engineering" (TODO links).
+Stable Diffusion is great at many things, but not great at everything, and getting results in a particular style or appearance often involves a lot of work "prompt engineering".
 If you have a particular type of image you'd like to generate, then an alternative to spending a long time crafting an intricate text prompt is to actually fine tune the image generation model itself.

 Fine tuning is the common practice of taking a model which has been trained on a wide and diverse dataset, and then training it a bit more on the dataset you are specifically interested in.
-This is common practice on deep learning and has been shown to be tremendously effective all manner of models from standard image classification networks to GANs (TODO links).
-In this example fine tune Stable Diffusion on a Pokémon dataset to create a text to image model which makes custom Pokémon based on any text prompt.
+This is common practice on deep learning and has been shown to be tremendously effective all manner of models from standard image classification networks to GANs.
+In this example we'll show how to fine tune Stable Diffusion on a Pokémon dataset to create a text to image model which makes custom Pokémon based on any text prompt.

 TODO examples